• Home

 One of his first smartphone calls was with his mom, Carmen.

-“My mother’s advice and advocacy constantly become favorite,” Luján stated—now not just with the aid of him when he determined to run for Public Regulation Commission in 2004, after which for Congress in 2008.
+“My mother’s advice and advocacy constantly become favorite,” Luján stated—now not just this him when he determined to run for Public Regulation Commission in 2004, after which for Congress in 2008.
 She additionally suggested his father, the late Speaker of the House within the New Mexico Legislature, Ben Luján.

 He called the conversation “encouraging and significant.”